dan-kir/ansible-kali-setup/README.md

 Setup Kali Linux the way I like it.

-Installs tools useful for penetration testing, adversary emulation and CTFs.
+Installs tools useful for penetration testing, purple-teaming and CTFs.

 Requirements
 ------------